-How Four Muslim Brothers Established the Samanid Empire
+Samanid Empire: How Four Muslim Brothers Establishe it

 One of the most prominent Muslim nations in the world today is the Islamic Republic of Iran.
-However, one thing that is of interest to many people is how Iran became Muslim because, for thousands of years, Iran (then called Persia) was the global headquarters of an ancient religion called Zoroastrianism.
+For thousands of years, Iran (then called Persia) was the global headquarters of an ancient religion called Zoroastrianism.
 This is the gripping tale of how four Muslim brothers established the Samanid Empire and entrenched Islam in what is now modern-day Iran.

-The missionary efforts were so great and productive that waves upon waves of people turned to Islam and that was how an area that was non-Muslim before turned to an Islamic region.
+The missionary efforts were so great and productive that waves upon waves of people turned to Islam.
+That was how an area that was non-Muslim before turned to an Islamic region.
 From literature to arts to science to philosophy and theology, the Samanids left their impact in different areas of scholarship.
 Today, Iran is an Islamic nation and we have the Samanids to thank mainly for that, may Allah (SWT) bring ease unto our affairs, aameen.